-- 1. TF 20: two faculty members with full provisional graduate faculty status elected by graduate faculty from each degree-granting college with graduate programs.
-No more than one of the elected faculty members from each college may be a graduate program director or graduate program coordinator. - 2.
-AD 3: the Vice President for Research/Dean of Graduate College; An elected librarian; - The Registrar or his/her appointed designee. - 3.
-SD 1: one graduate student elected by the Graduate Student Association.
+- 1. Voting: - i.
+TF 20: two faculty members with full or provisional graduate faculty status elected by members of the Graduate Faculty from each degree-granting college with graduate programs.
+No more than one of the elected Graduate Faculty members from each college may be a graduate program director or graduate program coordinator. - ii.
+AD 3: the Vice President for Research/Dean of Graduate College; - iii.
+An elected librarian; - iv.
+The Registrar or his/her appointed designee; - v.
+SD 1: one graduate student elected by the Graduate Student Association. - 2.
+Ex-officio (non-voting): - i.
+All graduate program directors; - ii.
+The Associate and Assistant Deans of The Graduate College; - iii.
+The Director of Graduate Admissions; - iv.
+A representative from Academic Publications; - v.
+A representative from Enterprise Information Management. - c.
+Term: 2 years

-Ex-officio (non-voting):

-All graduate program directors

-The Director of Graduate Admissions.

-A representative from Academic Publications.

-A representative from Enterprise Information Management.